 This post is by 2021 P99 CONF speaker Glauber Costa, founder and CEO of ChiselStrike.
 It first appeared as an article in ITNext.
-To hear more from Glauber and many more latency-minded engineers, sign up for P99 CONF updates.
+To hear more latency-minded engineers like Glauber, register for P99 CONF, which is virtual and free.

 I have previously written about how major changes in storage technology are changing conventional knowledge on how to deal with storage I/O. The central thesis of the article was simple: As fast NVMe devices become commonplace, the impact of the software layer gets bigger.
 Old ideas and APIs, designed for a time in which storage accesses were in the hundreds of milliseconds should be revisited.

 In particular, I investigated the idea that Buffered I/O, where the operating system caches data pages on behalf of the user should always be better than Direct I/O, where no such caching happens.
 Once we employ modern APIs that is simply not the case.
 As a matter of fact, in the example using the Glommio io_uring asynchronous executor for Rust, Direct I/O reads performed better than Buffered I/O in most cases.

 But what about writes?
 In this article, we’ll take a look at the issue of writes, how it differs from reads, and show that much like credit card debt, Buffered I/O writes are only providing the illusion of wealth on cheap money.
 At some point in time, you still have to foot the bill.
 Real wealth, on the other hand, comes from Direct I/O.

 How do reads and writes differ?

 The fact that reads and writes differ in their characteristics should surprise no one: that’s a common thing in computer science, and is what is behind most of the trend toward immutable data structures in recent years.

 However, there is one open secret about storage devices in particular that is nothing short of mind-blowing: